manetu/benchmark-tool/README.md

 3. **delete-attributes**: Delete all attributes from the vault
 4. **delete-vaults**: Remove vaults from the system
 5. **onboard**: Simultaneously create vaults and load attributes
+6. **standalone-attributes**: Will execute (--count) number of attribute operations across a specified number of vaults (--vault-count).
+   * --vault-count must be passed through, this does not affect the other tests only standalone-attributes
+   * example command `./target/bin/manetu-performance-app -u http://manetu.instance --token $MANETU_TOKEN --config tests.yaml --count 100 --namespace test1 --vault-count 20 -l debug `
+   * This would create 20 vaults and execute 100 attribute operations across the 20 vaults for the standalone-attributes test.
+For other tests that are also passed through in the config file, they would use --count.

 ## Installation